Yoram Barzel

-Yoram Barzel (1931-2022) was an Israeli economist and a professor in the Department of Economics at the University of Washington.
+Yoram Barzel (יורם ברזל; December 9, 1931 – December 22, 2022) was an American-Israeli economist and a professor in the Department of Economics at the University of Washington.
 He was interested in property rights, applied price theory, and political economy.

 Education

 Barzel graduated with a B.A.
 (1953) and M.A.
 (1956) in economics from Hebrew University of Jerusalem.
 He completed his Ph.D. in economics from the University of Chicago in 1961.
-He specializes in price theory and economic organization.
+He specialized in price theory and economic organization.

 Research

 Barzel is known for developing a property rights/transaction cost approach to economics and he has written on topics ranging from car racing to slavery, to Jewish lending to voting rules in condominium associations.
 Among his many ideas are those about racing to claim assets, multitasking, rationing by waiting, divided ownership of complex assets, measurement costs, and the economic origins of democracy.
 In the process Barzel's work unearthed the economic rationale for many institutions and offered a framework for analyzing them.
 Barzel holds an important place among all economists for expanding the scope of economic science in a way that focuses attention on the importance of institutions and the economic logic of their variety.
 He took a lot from discussions with his fellow mate at Seattle, Steven N. S. Cheung, but both were not sharing the same opinion about the/their master, Ronald H. Coase.